rabelais88/this-movie-review-does-not-exist/README.md

 Why was it made?

 - To create something humorous.
-- To explore the capabilities of the latest generative AI, particularly in image creation.
+- To explore the capabilities of the latest generative AI, particularly in image creation.🎨
 - To enhance the realism of AI-generated content.
-- To challenge the assumption that generative AI can effortlessly handle all tasks.
+- A reality check for AI if generative AI can effortlessly handle all tasks.

 # Starting point